openenergymonitor/guide/source/technical/credentials.markdown

 ## {% linkable_title NodeRED %}

-*NodeRED is no longer installed on latest emonSD-30Oct18 it can be insalled if required*
+*NodeRED is no longer installed on latest emonSD-30Oct18 it can be installed if required*

 NodeRED: port:1880 user,pass:`emonpi`,`emonpi2016`